 Additional Mathematics (0606)

-This subject aims to prepare students for future General Certificate of Education (Advanced Level) (GCE A-Level) Mathematics which requires a strong foundation in algebraic manipulation skills and mathematical reasoning skills.
-Along with Elementary Mathematics, these 2 subjects are intended to equip students with the necessary mathematical concepts and skills for continuous learning in Mathematics and related discipline.
+This module aims to prepare students for future General Certificate of Education (Advanced Level) (GCE A-Level) Mathematics which requires a strong foundation in algebraic manipulation skills and mathematical reasoning skills.
+This module supplements with Elementary Mathematics and these 2 modules are intended to equip students with the necessary mathematical concepts and skills for continuous learning in Mathematics and related discipline.

-The syllabus develops an understanding of economic terminology and principles and of basic economic theory.
-Learners study the economics of developed and developing nations and how these interrelate.
-They also learn to handle simple data and undertake economic analysis, evaluate information and discriminate between facts and value judgements in economic issues.
+The syllabus develops an understanding of economic terminology and principles of basic economic theory.
+Learners study the economics of developed and developing nations and how these economies interrelate.
+They also learn to handle simple data and undertake economic analysis, evaluate information and discriminate between facts and value judgements on economic issues.